AndrewE23/SQL_Project/README.md

 **a.
 Remove irrelevant data (from the source)**, such as empty columns.<br>
 **b.
 Remove or filter duplicate data**, such as copied rows.<br>
 **c.
 Remedy data inconsistencies**, such as matching data values or types that have been entered inconsistently.<br>
 **d.
-Regulate data**, such as setting monetary values to one standard, dates to one format, etc.<br>
+Regulate data**, such as setting monetary values to one standard, removing extraneous spaces, etc.<br>
 **e.
 Resolve issues with data gaps**, whether that means filling in what NULL values I can with the data available or else filtering related results out, depending on what is needed of the data.<br>
 > Note: In a work or research setting, I could also attempt to resolve data gap problems by seeking out the missing data (i.e. collecting more data to fill in any gaps present).